peterfriese/Asynchronous-Programming-with-SwiftUI-and-Combine/README.md

 <!-- ABOUT THE PROJECT -->
 ## About

-This project shows how to use Swift's Codable API with Firestore.
+This repo contains the code samples that go along with the book.

 <!-- GETTING STARTED -->